 The Rushing Edge of NIght

-The desert was dotted with organ pipe and saguaro cactus.
+The desert below was covered with organ pipe and saguaro cactus.

-On the horizon the earth spun the last rays of the sun shifting colors:
+On the horizon the earth spun the last rays of sun shifting colors:

 Above and against the sheer cliff walls night hawks and swifts were